RustyPot Review

 The unanswered questions I couldn't resolve in this review: the actual conversion economics of Grub Bucks (40% headline, real net value uncertain), the precise lossback percentage, the spread between RustyPot's internal skin valuations and external market liquidation prices, and any pattern data on withheld withdrawals from large winners.
 Those would be the testable next steps for community members who play here regularly.

-So treat this as analytical-data review, not a fully tested platform writeup.
+Treat this as an analytical-data review, not a tested-platform writeup.
 If you've got 100+ rounds of personal data on RustyPot Jackpot or Coinflip and want to share withdrawal speeds, valuation spreads, or rake-realized-vs-published comparisons, drop it in the community thread.

 The reality check, as always